Vietnam.vn - Nền tảng quảng bá Việt Nam

 Rescue workers in Jeolla Province evacuate residents on September 21.

 On September 21 alone, Changwon had 315 mm of rain by 5 p.m., a record high for a single day in September.
 Busan also had a record daily rainfall of 289.7 mm.
-Heavy rain in Busan caused a 10-meter long, 8-meter deep sinkhole, causing two trucks to fall into the hole.
+Heavy rain in Busan caused a 10-meter long, 8-meter deep sinkhole, causing two trucks to fall into it.

 The Central Disaster and Safety Countermeasures Agency said 903 people from 581 households had been evacuated to temporary shelters.
 Many roads were impassable due to flooding.
 Rail and water transport were also disrupted.